Justifying the Volatility of S&P 500 Daily Returns: Introduction

 \subsection{Literature Review}

+There are many ways to define and model volatility.
+For example, see \cite{avramov2006impact}, \cite{engle2008economic}, \cite{mcmillan2000forecasting} or \cite{takahashi2021forecasting}.
+The main measure of volatility used here has the flavor of realized volatility.
+In particular, volatility is taken to be the average squared daily percentage change over a specified number of consecutive trading days.

+Most of the literature deals with short-term volatility; volatility is modeled as a stochastic process that evolves continuously in time or discretely over short-term time steps, like daily, weekly or monthly.
+Here, the goal is not to focus on short-term fluctuations in volatility.
+Rather, the goal is to examine how volatility has behaved over the past 60 years and then gain a reasonable idea of what the long-term (10+ years) volatility could be like in the future.
+From there, it is possible to estimate the future performance of a daily leveraged ETF relative to an ETF tracking the underlying index.

-With respect to the market portfolio containing all the stocks in the major US stock exchanges, it is clear that daily volatility in returns has increased over time, but not monthly volatility \citep{washer2016increasing}.
+With respect to the market portfolio containing all stocks in the major US stock exchanges, it is clear that volatility in daily returns has increased over time, but not volatility in monthly returns \citep{washer2016increasing}.
+This apparent increase in the volatility of daily returns serves as motivation for the examination presented here.
+Given that increased volatility tends to reduce daily leveraged ETF returns, it is worth pinpointing the connection between daily leveraged ETF returns and volatility in daily returns.

 There is some empirical evidence showing that ETFs increase the volatility of their underlying stocks' prices \citep{ben2018etfs}.
 In particular, a stock that is owned by an ETF generally has a higher volatility compared to a stock that is not owned by an ETF.
 Moreover, increased ownership of a stock by ETFs also leads to increased volatility.
 The higher volatility appears to be a result of arbitrage activity between an ETF and its underlying stocks.
+Still, it is unclear exactly how much of the increase in volatility can be attributed to ETF prevalence versus other factors.
+Regardless, volatility has increased in the past, and it appears reasonable for further increases to occur in the future.
+Thus, it is important to investigate how future increases could affect daily leveraged ETF returns.

-In \cite{conrad2015anticipating}, the mid-term (126 and 252 days) volatility of daily S\&P 500 log-returns is modeled using macroeconomic variables.
-In that setting, there is strong evidence supporting the use of macroeconomic variables as predictors of mid-term volatility.
-In contrast, the goal here is to determine the long-term (multiple decades) volatility of daily S\&P 500 returns.
+In \cite{conrad2015anticipating}, volatility of daily S\&P 500 log-returns is modeled using macroeconomic variables; the focus is on forecasts 1, 126 and 252 days into the future.
+In that setting, there is strong evidence supporting the use of macroeconomic variables as predictors of volatility.
+In contrast, the focus here is on the long-term (10+ years) volatility of daily S\&P 500 returns.